 Less Than Significant Impact.
-As discussed in 3.7.a.iii and iv, the project site is not in a liquefaction zone and is not within a mapped hazard zone (CDC 2022c).
+As discussed in 3.7.a.iii and iv, the project site is not in a liquefaction or landslide zone.
 Lateral spreading is a phenomenon where large blocks of intact, non-liquefied soil move downslope on a large, liquefied substratum; the mass moves toward an unconfined area, such as a descending slope or stream-cut bluff and has been known to move on slope gradients as little as one degree.
 The topography of the site is relatively flat, and therefore, impacts from lateral spreading would be less than significant.

 Subsidence of basins attributed to overdraft of groundwater aquifers or over pumping of petroleum reserves has been reported in various parts of California.
 Collapsible soils may appear strong and stable in their natural (dry) state, but they rapidly consolidate under wetting, generating large and often unexpected settlements.
 Seismically induced settlement consists of dynamic settlement of unsaturated soil (above groundwater) and liquefaction-induced settlement (below groundwater).
 These settlements occur primarily in low-density sandy soil due to the reduction in volume during and shortly after an earthquake.
-The proposed project would not require the withdrawal of groundwater from the site, and is not within areas of land subsidence according to USGS (USGS 2022).
+The proposed project would not require the withdrawal of groundwater from the site and is not within areas of land subsidence according to USGS (USGS 2023).
 Impacts to subsidence would be less than significant.